Starting a new career as a lawyer can be daunting, so we've tried to answer some of your questions.

 How many employees does Piper Alderman have?

 How many lawyers does Piper Alderman have?

-Piper Alderman has approximately 165 lawyers including more than 50 partners.
+Piper Alderman has approximately 160 lawyers including around 50 partners.

 Where are your offices located?

 We have offices in Sydney, Melbourne, Brisbane and Adelaide.

 What areas of law does Piper Alderman practice in?